10 email newsletter examples for better customer relationships in 2025

 The same brand sent this email out around their 10-year anniversary.
 It strikes a humble, grateful note, including personal photos and sincere copy.

-A newsletter like this may not drive a ton of sales right away, but it’s likely to encourage brand loyalty and make your brand “sticky” in the minds of your audience.
+Email newsletter example tip: This newsletter example is one that may not drive a ton of sales right away.
+But it’s likely to encourage brand loyalty and make your brand “sticky” in the minds of your audience.

 6. KORA Organics and Sakara team up on a novel idea